ovh/docs/pages/platform/logs-data-platform/ingestion_kubernetes_fluent_bit/guide.en-us.md

 ---
-title: Pushing logs from software - Kubernetes and Fluent Bit
+title: Pushing logs from a Kubernetes cluster to Logs Data Platform using Fluent Bit
 excerpt: All the logs of your pods in one place
 updated: 2022-11-15
 ---